Qqwy/rust-overloaded_literals/overloaded_literals/README.md

 Ships with implementations for `std`'s various [NonZero and Wrapping](https://doc.rust-lang.org/stable/std/num/index.html) structs

 # Usage
-Add the [overloaded_literals](https://docs.rs/overloaded_literals/latest/overloaded_literals/macro.overloaded_literals.html) as attribute to a function.
+Add the [overloaded_literals](https://docs.rs/overloaded_literals/latest/overloaded_literals/macro.overloaded_literals.html) attribute to a function.
 This will rewrite any literals to calls to a trait with the literal as generic const parameter.
 Because a trait is used, construction of any desired target type which implements the type happens automatically: